knalavadi/MEAN-app/README.md

-# FlapperNews
+#News App
-Reddit/Hacker News clone using the MEAN stack (MongoDB, Express.js, AngularJS, and Node.js).
+Reddit like app using the MEAN stack (MongoDB, Express.js, AngularJS, and Node.js).

 ## Setup